magento/pwa-studio/pwa-devdocs/_drafts/project-setup/create-configuration-files/index.md

 require('dotenv').config();
 ```

-This imports the the contents of the `.env` file as environment variables using the `dotenv` module.
+This imports the contents of the `.env` file as environment variables using the `dotenv` module.
 These environment variables are accessed using the `process.env` global object.

 For example, the following code outputs the value of the `MAGENTO_BACKEND_URL` environment variable: